tabreturn/tabreturn.github.io/_posts/2022-02-03-generative_svg_for_pen_plotters_using_python.md

 Then, I move into vpype (Figure 2) for:

-1. visualising the drawing routes the plotter must follow (where it will pick up the pen or lower it to draw);
+5. visualising the drawing routes the plotter must follow (where it will pick up the pen or lower it to draw);
-2. optimising the drawing route so that shapes and lines plot in the most efficient order;
+6. optimising the drawing route so that shapes and lines plot in the most efficient order;
-3. the *occult* add-on for vpype to remove occulted lines (think: the lowermost shapes won't show through the ones overlapping them).
+7. the *occult* add-on for vpype to remove occulted lines (think: the lowermost shapes won't show through the ones overlapping them).

 <figure>
 <img src="{{ site.url }}/img/gsfppup/task-2-py5.png" class="fullwidth" />
-<figcaption>Figure 2: Generating SVG files with py5, and optimising them with vpype.
-Note the effect of occult on the squares with blue outlines.</figcaption>
+<figcaption>Figure 2: Generating SVG files with py5 and optimising them with vpype.
+Note the effect of occult on the squares with blue outlines (compared to the ones on the white background).</figcaption>
 </figure>

 There's far too much vpype awesomeness to cover in such a short time, and I point to some additional features (`linesimplify`, `linemerge`, `multipass`) and other add-ons (for pixel art and hatching).